Learn about cohort entry and your options for starting a child in school.

 - one at a mid-point during a term.

 Cohort entry does not replace the legal requirement that a child start school at age 6.
 Parents, caregivers and whānau can still choose to not enrol their student before then.

 But, if you choose to enrol your child between their fifth and sixth birthday and your school has a cohort entry policy, you will have to adhere to this policy.

 If a child has already been enrolled at another school, and is moving to a school with cohort entry, the school cannot apply their cohort entry policy to this child’s start date.

-Depending on where their birthday falls within the term, some children could stay in early learning or other care for a slightly longer period than they would otherwise, if the school their family or whānau chooses has adopted cohort entry.
+Depending on where their birthday falls within the term, some children could stay in early learning or other care for a slightly longer period than they would otherwise, if the school family or whānau chooses has adopted cohort entry.

 If you do not want to start your child at a school or kura under a cohort entry policy, you may start your child at another school in your area (subject to zone restrictions) without cohort entry.

 As schools are now able to enforce cohort entry, if all the schools in your area adopt the new entry you will have to comply with this policy.